10 things not to miss between Amiata and Val d'Orcia - small tourist guide

-Castel del Piano is found to have very ancient origins, also proven by numerous finds (of Paleolithic and Neolithic age) found in the excavation of fossil flour widely present in the territory.
+Castel del Piano has ancient origins, also proven by numerous finds (from the Paleolithic and Neolithic ages) found in the excavations of fossil flour widely present in the area.

-The town was named for the first time by the sources with the ancient name of "Casale Plana" inside some documents of the abbey of Monte Amiata dated 890.
+The municipality was named for the first time by sources with the ancient name of "Casale Plana" within some documents of the abbey of Monte Amiata dated 890.

-In the years from 1175 to 1331 it was a possession of the Aldobrandeschi accounts of Santa Fiora.
+In the years from 1175 to 1331 it was a possession of the Aldobrandeschi counts of Santa Fiora.

-After the fall of the Republic of Siena, it became part of the possessions of Cosimo de 'Medici.
+After the fall of the Republic of Siena, it became part of Cosimo de 'Medici's possessions.
 The municipal territory develops between the Val d'Orcia and the slopes of the Amiata

 The Palio and the legend of the SS.
 Maria delle Grazie:

-Also in the Castel del Piano, as well as in Siena, and like in other towns of the lower Tuscany, the Palio delle contrade is run.
+The Palio delle contrade is also run in Castel del Piano, as well as in Siena, and in other towns in the lower Tuscany.

-The first horse race is dated 9 September 1402, when the municipality was in full Senese government (the Republic of Siena had conquered the country in 1331).
+The first horse race is dated 9 September 1402, when the municipality was in full Sienese government (the Republic of Siena had conquered the country in 1331).

-The Palio is held every year on September 8th, nativity of the Virgin Mary and feast of Maria Santissima delle Grazie (patron saint of the village) to whom the Career is entitled and which is portrayed in all the "Cenci" that are offered to the victorious contrada The choice of running careers on September 8 comes from the institution, which took place in 1431, the religious festival linked to the SS.
-Madonna delle Grazie (fifteenth-century icon attributed to Sano di Pietro, currently preserved in the church of the same name).
+The Palio takes place every year on September 8, the nativity of the Virgin Mary and the feast of Maria Santissima delle Grazie (patroness of the town) to whom the Career is entitled and which is portrayed in all the "Cenci" that are offered to the victorious district.
+The choice to run careers on September 8 derives from the institution, which took place in 1431, of the religious festival linked to the SS.
+Madonna delle Grazie (fifteenth-century icon attributed to Sano di Pietro currently preserved in the church of the same name).

-After a visit to the cathedral and to the historic center, a trip to the Vetta del Monte Amiata (1738 m.)
-Is just a few kilometers away from Castel del Piano.
+After a visit to the cathedral and the historic center, an excursion to the summit of Monte Amiata (1738 m.)
+A few kilometers from Castel del Piano is a must.

-An extinct volcano covered with pines, chestnut and beech trees.
-An ancient sacred mother who for centuries spreads all over the territory beneficial influences.
-It is said that Brunello di Montalcino would not be so good if Monte Amiata were not to air-condition its grapes.
-The air would certainly not be so crystalline, without the green belt that surrounds the Amiata.
+An extinct volcano covered with pine, chestnut and beech trees.
+An ancient sacred mother who for centuries has spread beneficial influences throughout the territory.
+It is said that Brunello di Montalcino would not be so good if Monte Amiata weren't there to condition its grapes.
+The air would certainly not be so crystal clear, without the green belt that envelops the Amiata.
 The waters would not be so fresh, the game so abundant, the mushrooms so renowned for their quality.
-The Albegna, Fiora and Paglia rivers are born directly from Amiata.
-The river Orcia finds its way on the north side of the mountain and gives its name to the marvelous Val d'Orcia.
+The Albegna, Fiora and Paglia rivers originate directly from the Amiata.
+The Orcia river finds its way in the north side of the mountain and gives its name to the wonderful Val d'Orcia.

-In winter it is possible to ski and refresh in the various shelters on the summit.
-In other seasons you can enjoy a magnificent 360 degree view of the valleys below and the Val d'Orcia.
+In winter it is possible to ski and refresh in the various mountain huts.
+In the other seasons you can enjoy a magnificent 360 degree panorama of the valleys below and the Val d'Orcia.

-At the top you can also admire the monumental cross that was made of wrought iron from the Sienese workshops of Luciano Zalaffi between 1900 and 1910.
-It is 22 meters high and its construction was decided following the indications of Leo XIII that, in order to celebrate the Holy Year of 1900, he suggested raising monuments that would celebrate redemption in the Italian mountains
+At the top you can also admire the monumental cross that was made of wrought iron by the Sienese workshops of Luciano Zalaffi between 1900 and 1910.
+It is 22 meters high and its construction was decided following the indications of Leo XIII who, in order to celebrate the Holy Year of 1900, he suggested raising monuments that celebrated redemption on the Italian mountains

 9 - Santa Fiora - among "The most beautiful villages in Italy"

-The hegemony of the Aldobrandeschi on the territories of Monte Amiata especially on the territory of Abbadia San Salvatore, will make Santa Fiora one of the most important centers of the lower Tuscany, with the role of capital of the homonymous county since the X century.
-Santa Fiora deserves a special mention for the folk traditions and for the environmental features that it still preserves.
-The sources of the river Fiora fed, before they were destined to a network of aqueducts directed to the whole of southern Tuscany, a fish pond inserted in a highly evocative tree-lined park, which completed the vast garden of the Sforza-Cesarini, lords of Santa Fiora all 'after the fall of the Aldobrandeschi.
-Today the so-called Peschiera is still existing and is used, as well as for the breeding of trout and carp, also as a tourist route.
+The hegemony of the Aldobrandeschi on the territories of Monte Amiata especially on the territory of Abbadia San Salvatore, will make Santa Fiora one of the most important centers of lower Tuscany, with the role of capital of the homonymous county since the tenth century.
+Santa Fiora deserves special mention for the popular traditions and for the environmental characteristics that it still preserves.
+The sources of the Fiora river fed, before they were destined for a network of aqueducts directed to the whole of southern Tuscany, a fishpond inserted in a highly suggestive wooded park, which completed the vast master garden of the Sforza-Cesarini, lords of Santa Fiora all the day after the fall of the Aldobrandeschi.
+Today the so-called Peschiera is still in existence and is used not only for trout and carp breeding but also as a tourist itinerary.

-The historic center of Santa Fiora is of great interest.
-At its top there is a square overlooking the Town Hall, in addition to what remains of the medieval fortifications, a square that is considered the good living room of the whole Amiata territory.
-Recently a museum of mines has been set up, which although it is not extensive and documented as that of Abbadia, marks a significant evocation of the mining era lived intensely in the territory of Santa Fiora and Castellazzara (mercury mines of Siele and Morone).
+Of great interest is the historic center of Santa Fiora, which has at its peak a square where the Municipal Palace overlooks, in addition to what remains of the medieval fortifications, a square that is to be considered the good living room of the entire Amiata territory.
+A mining museum has recently been set up, which although not as extensive and documented as that of Abbadia, marks a significant evocation of the mining era lived intensely in the territory of Santa Fiora and Castellazzara (mercury mines of Siele and Morone).

-From the square, along Via Carolina, we reach the Church of Pieve (of the Saints Flora and Lucilla, patron of the village), where is the work of art, perhaps the most relevant of the entire Amiata territory.
-This is the collection of valuable ceramics by Andrea della Robbia (1435-1525), authentic gems of Tuscan art, both for technical execution, of which the perfect preservation over the centuries is proof, as well as for artistic sensitivity.
-Among these we point out the Madonna della Cintola, the Baptism and the Last Supper, as well as a triptych with the Coronation in the center and the saints Francesco and Girolamo in the side panels.
+From the square, along Via Carolina, you reach the Church of the Pieve (of the Saints Flora and Lucilla, patron saint of the town), where the work of art is found, perhaps the most important in the entire Amiata area.
+This is the collection of fine ceramics by Andrea della Robbia (1435-1525), authentic gems of Tuscan art, both for technical execution, of which the perfect conservation over the centuries is luminous proof, and for artistic sensitivity.
+Among them we point out the Madonna della Cintola, the Baptism and the Last Supper, as well as a triptych with the Coronation in the center and the saints Francesco and Girolamo in the side squares.

 10 - Abbadia San Salvatore - The Abbey and the Mining Museum

-History has reserved for this place phases of temporal prestige in which the Monastery, first Benedictine then Cistercian, has exercised a prominent power in large territories on the eastern and western sides of the Amiata.
-The abbey had alternate luck, also due to frequent clashes with both the powerful house of the Aldobrandeschi, and with the Orsini and generally with the allies of the emperors, especially when these maintained conflicting relations with the Papacy of Rome; it was finally suppressed in 1782.
+History has reserved to this location phases of temporal prestige in which the Monastery, first Benedictine then Cistercian, has exercised a prominent power in large territories located on the eastern and western sides of the Amiata.
+The abbey had mixed fortunes, also due to frequent clashes both with the powerful Aldobrandeschi family, and with the Orsini and in general with the allies of the emperors, especially when they maintained conflicting relations with the Papacy of Rome; it was finally suppressed in 1782.

-The famous Codex Amiatinus, dating back to the 7th century, is currently preserved in the Laurentian Library of Florence.
+It should be remembered that the famous Codex Amiatinus from the abbey itself dates back to the 7th century and is currently kept in the Laurentian Library in Florence.

-The Abbey Museum is located in the rooms bordering those of the monastery and is connected by an iron staircase.
+The Abbey Museum is located in rooms bordering those of the monastery and is connected by an iron staircase.
 Inside there are unique pieces that testify to the heritage of the monastery itself.
-Among the most important pieces there is an 8th-century reliquary box, the bust-shaped San Marco Papa reliquary of Angnolo Romanelli (1381), an 8th-9th century chasuble and a 15th century Sienese majolica floor from the Church of the Madonna del Castagno .
+Among the most important pieces there is a VIII century reliquary box, the bust of San Marco Papa, by Angnolo Romanelli (1381), a chasuble from the VIII-IX century and a Sienese majolica floor dated back to the XV century Church of the Madonna del Castagno .

-The cinnabar mine, which has now been closed, has run galleries for 35 kilometers that extend for 400 meters in depth.
+The cinnabar mine, now closed today, has galleries for 35 kilometers that extend for 400 meters in depth.
 In the clock tower it is possible to visit the mining museum together with a gallery with a path of about 300 meters where the workplaces are reproduced .

-Abbadia San Salvatore, recalls the bygone era of mercury production, coming from its base mineral (the cinnabar) that was extracted in a mine neighboring the same country, but also in other sites of the Amiata.
-Today mercury, no longer produced for over thirty years, remains a preserved memory in an interesting museum obtained from the old mine, an area redeveloped for craft purposes.
-The Museum has been operating for some years and offers an interesting history of the extraction, thanks to the valuable contribution of former miners as guides. ( not to be missed )
+Abbadia San Salvatore, recalls the bygone era of the production of mercury, coming from its base mineral (cinnabar) which was mined in a mine adjacent to the same country, but also in other sites of the Amiata.
+Today mercury, no longer produced for over thirty years, remains a memory preserved in an interesting museum obtained from the old mine, a redeveloped area for artisanal use.
+The Museum, which has been operating for some years, offers an interesting history of extraction, also thanks to the valuable contribution of former miners as guides. ( not to be missed )

 info and parties: http://www.cittadellefiaccole.it